Kernix13/beginner-git-commands/README.md

 git config --list
 ```

-Run that command and scroll down and look for `user.name=“Yourname”` and `user.email=“your-email@whatevs.com”`, though until you set those values you either will not see those fields or they will be set to empty strings.
+Run that command and scroll down and look for `user.name="Yourname"` and `user.email="your-email@whatevs.com"`, though until you set those values you either will not see those fields or they will be set to empty strings.

 ### Terminology

-Here are some basic/common terms.
-These notes are from git, MDN, and other various sources:
+Here are some common terms.
+These notes are from git, MDN, and other sources:

-1. **upstream**: the primary branch on the original repository, is where you cloned the repo from
+1. **upstream**: the primary *branch* on the original repository; where you cloned the repo from.
-1. **origin**: The default upstream repository - a reference to the remote repository from where a project was initially cloned
+1. **origin**: The default upstream repository - a reference to the remote repository from where a project was initially cloned.
-1. **remote / remote repository**: the version of a repository or branch that is hosted on a server (like GitHub), a shared repository that all team members use to exchange their changes
+1. **remote / remote repository**: the version of a repository or branch that is hosted on a server (like GitHub), a shared repository that all team members use to exchange their changes.
-1. **fetch**: adding changes from the remote repository to your local working branch without committing them
+1. **fetch**: adding changes from the remote repository to your local working branch without committing them.
-1. **pull**: Pulling a branch means to fetch it and merge it, fetches and merges changes on the remote server to your working directory
+1. **pull**: Pulling a branch means to fetch it and merge it; fetches and merges changes on the remote server to your working directory.
-1. **push**: to send your committed changes to a remote repo, to upload local repo content to a remote repo
+1. **push**: To send your committed changes to a remote repo, to upload local repo content to a remote repo.
-1. **clone**: used to make a copy of the target repository - a copy of a repo that lives on your computer
+1. **clone**: used to make a copy of the target repository; a copy of a repo that lives on your computer.
-1. **merge**: bring the contents of another branch into the current branch - to take the data created on a separate branch and integrate them into a single branch
+1. **merge**: bring the contents of another branch into the current branch; to take the data created on a separate branch and integrate them into a single branch.
-1. **head**: A named reference to the commit at the tip of a branch
+1. **head**: A named reference to the commit at the tip of a branch.
 1. **HEAD**: your current branch, or a defined commit of a branch, usually the most recent commit at the tip of the branch, or refers to the current commit you are viewing. `HEAD` is a reference to one of the heads in your repository.
-1. **blob**: (Binary Large OBject) Untyped object, e.g. the contents of a file, is the object type used to store the contents of each file in a repository
+1. **blob**: (Binary Large OBject) Untyped object, e.g. the contents of a file, is the object type used to store the contents of each file in a repository.

 ## Pushing your local files to an empty repo